Lake District Places To Visit This Winter

-Curl up in a romantic sleeps 2 cottage by a roaring open fire; sip champers with friends in a hot tub over-looking the grandest of views; or warm the cockles in a sauna before a stroll to the village pub for a hearty Cumbrian meal – and local ale.
+Curl up in a romantic sleeps 2 cottage by a roaring open fire.
+Or sip champers with friends in a hot tub over-looking the grandest of views.
+Or warm the cockles in a sauna before a stroll to the village pub for a hearty Cumbrian meal – and local ale.

 Places to visit in the Lake District:

 Windermere and Ambleside are popular choices and give easy access to the central Lake District, including Coniston, Rydal and the Langdale Valley.

 A good place to explore the northern lakes is from Keswick.
 From here you can get to the Lake District’s most famous fells and to the beautiful Borrowdale Valley.
 Buttermere is within easy reach too.